matthewcrews/blog/content/blog/2022/12/fast-enumeration-of-bitset/index.md

                 false
 ```

-Things look a bit different since `BitSetEnumerator` is now a struct and therefore requires some different approaches how we handle the internal data.
+Things look a bit different since `BitSetEnumerator` is now a struct and therefore requires different approaches to handling the internal data.

 We also change the `BitSet` type to only have a `GetEnumerator()` method instead of implementing `IEnumerable<'T>`.